 Threats:

-- Known to spread diseases like: Anthrax, Cholera, Salmonella, Tuberculosis, Typhoid, Dysentery and others
+- Known to spread diseases like Anthrax, Cholera, Salmonella, Tuberculosis, Typhoid, Dysentery, and others

 - Can spread over 100 known pathogens